 The penalty for violation of any of the CASL rules can reach up to 1 million Canadian dollars for individuals and up to 10 million Canadian dollars for corporations.

 Legal email marketing in Australia

-The Spam Act 2003 both protects Australian email subscribers and prevents Australian senders from sending spam and disrupting user personal data.
+The Spam Act 2003 both protect Australian email subscribers and prevents Australian senders from sending spam and disrupting user personal data.